tanglj86/hl/nuttx/configs/myboard/README.txt

 Configurations
 ==============

-Each STM32F4Discovery configuration is maintained in a sub-directory and can be selected as follow:
+Each myboard configuration is maintained in a sub-directory and can be selected as follow:

     cd tools
-    ./configure.sh STM32F4Discovery/<subdir>
+    ./configure.sh myboard/<subdir>
     cd -
     . ./setenv.sh

 If this is a Windows native build, then configure.bat should be used instead of configure.sh:

-    configure.bat STM32F4Discovery\<subdir>
+    configure.bat myboard\<subdir>

 Where <subdir> is one of the following: